os.literature.distribution@gmail.com

 Why purchase your literature from our Ontario South LDC?

-Members on the WSO ‘Literature Thought Force’ highly encourage Areas to have their own LDC and that the members purchase from their LDC rather than WSO.
+Members on the World Service Office (WSO) ‘Literature Thought Force’ highly encourages Areas to have their own LDC and that the members purchase from their LDC rather than WSO.

 About Conference Approved Literature